 5 whole dried red chillies

-(substitute – red chilli flakes or 1 tsp of red chilli powder, depending on how hot you want the sambol to be)
+(substitute – 1/2 tsp of red chilli flakes and 1 tsp of red chilli powder, adjust depending on the amount of heat you can handle!)

 1 tbsp Maldive fish